 - Delayed speech and language skills

-- No back-and-forth gestures such as pointing, showing, reaching, or waving by 12 months
+- The person can't do a back-and-forth gestures.
+This include pointing, showing, reaching, or waving by 12 months

-- No big smiles or other warm, joyful expressions by six months or thereafter; flat or inappropriate facial expressions
+- No big smiles or other warm, joyful expressions by six months or thereafter.
+There is a flat or inappropriate facial expressions

 - No back-and-forth sharing of sounds, smiles or other facial expressions by nine months